How to say hello in Islam | Complete Guidance

 Time-Based Islamic Greetings

-When someone says Sabah-ul-Khair to you, you will say Sabah-ul-Noor in response that means you will also say good morning to him.
+When someone says Sabah-ul-Khair to you, you will say Sabah-ul-Noor in response, which means you will also say good morning to him.

 Masa’u Al-khair